-Despite the improvements and the completion of this commitment's stated activities, civil society monitoring for 20166 and 20177 suggests there is still room to improve the government's performance, particularly in relation to the consultation of the draft budget.
-Specifically, for the 2017 draft budget which falls within the timeline of this commitment under the OGP action plan, experts underlined that the Government did not comply with the legal deadline to submit the draft budget on 15 October 2017, thus reducing the time available for consultations with civil society and interest groups at the parliamentary standing committees.8 Since the consultation did not involve civil society and other interest groups in the budget design procedure, the IRM researcher could not code overall completion any higher than substantial.
+Despite the improvements and the completion of this commitment's stated activities, civil society monitoring for 2016 and 2017 suggests there is still room to improve the government's performance, particularly in relation to the consultation of the draft budget.
+Specifically, for the 2017 draft budget which falls within the timeline of this commitment under the action plan, experts underlined that the Government did not comply with the legal deadline to submit the draft budget on 15 October 2017, thus reducing the time available for consultations with civil society and interest groups at the parliamentary standing committees.
+Since the consultation did not involve civil society and other interest groups in the budget design procedure, the IRM researcher could not code overall completion any higher than substantial.

 Although the actions taken to implement this commitment note a positive development for budget transparency in Albania, they are not enough to ensure active participation of citizens.
 Firstly, they do not guarantee that easy-to-digest information on the budget reaches citizens at large.
 None of the participants in the focus group conducted by the IRM researcher was aware of the "Citizen Budget" brochure published on the MoF website.
 Secondly, participation of civil society and other interest groups in the parliamentary standing committees reviewing the draft budget remains limited.
 Furthermore, civil society experts suggest that they need to be consulted earlier than the time draft reaches the parliament in order to provide for an additional consultation channel.
 Often, interest groups are not consulted at the parliamentary hearings on the draft budget or their suggestions are ignored.
-The parliamentary hearings on the draft budget or their suggestions are ignored.

 The IRM researcher suggests a follow up to this commitment consisting of proactive measures encouraging participation and actions to meaningfully involve citizens and interest groups in the design of the budget.
-Furthermore, it is important to address the recommendations of the Open Budget report for Albania, 11 particularly those related to participation and oversight:
+Furthermore, it is important to address the recommendations of the Open Budget report for Albania, particularly those related to participation and oversight: